matter-in-motion/mm-resource-data/readme.md

 ## Cli

 * resource
   - load — [file or directory].
-Load resource data from the file or from all JSON files in the directory.
+Load resource data from the JSON file or all JSON files in the directory.
 The default is `data` directory.
-All files that start with `_` will be skipped.
-All data will be created using `resource.controller` create method.
+All files that start with `_` are skipped.
+This extension uses a `resource.controller` create method to import data.

 ## Data JSON format